amanessinger/manessinger.com/content/post/2021/03/5274-neusiedl-ii.md

 </div>
 <br />

-Neusiedl is a townlet at the northern end of Neusiedlersee, one of Europe's only two endorheic lakes, the other being Lake Balaton in Hungary,
+Neusiedl is a town at the northern end of Neusiedlersee, one of Europe's only two endorheic lakes, the other being Lake Balaton in Hungary,